You've got questions? We've got answers!

 Yes.
 For each registration slot reserved, a deposit of $75 per person (non-refundable and non-transferable) must be made at registration via credit card.

-Groups can add spots up until a date to be determined.
+Groups can add spots (if available) up until June 14.
 After this time, we will not be able to accept any new registrants.
-Groups may drop spots up until TBD, however the deposit for dropped spots will be forfeited.
-After TBD, groups are responsible for paying the full balance for all spots allocated to them.
+Groups may drop spots up until June 14, however the deposit for dropped spots will be forfeited.
+After June 14, groups are responsible for paying the full balance for all spots allocated to them.

 Group leaders will be required to provide credit card information when registering the group spots initially.
 Final payment may be made by cheque or by credit card.
-Final payment is due by TBD.
+Final payment is due by June 28.

 No. Steubenville Toronto will only register youth that are part of a group with the proper number of chaperones.
 If you do not presently have a group please contact your parish to see if they are sending a group to Steubenville Toronto.
 Alternatively, you can check to see if neighbouring parishes are sending young people to the conference.
 This would be a great opportunity to meet fantastic new people too!
 If you still have no success, contact the Office of Catholic Youth of the Archdiocese of Toronto, via email here.